 About the Music

 Daphne Lawless has a label for what Vostok Lake does, although she admits it might not be helpful: "80's electro-pop meets 70s prog-rock with goth stylings, a satirical bent, all fuelled by estrogen."
-Alternatively: "queer Zolo Prograve with a transitional demand of lulz."
+Alternatively: "queer Zolo Progwave with a transitional demand of lulz."

 Vostok Lake creates music according to the "Weightless Music" ethos, using open-source software and consumer-standard or obsolete equipment.
 Daphne's vision for the band is "folk music for the 21st century - the songs of overeducated women who work unstimulating office jobs and waste too much time on the internet."

 "We are 100% within the Kiwi do-it-yourself tradition", says Lawless.
 "Electronic, open-source music is democratic, and it's punk."